There are no membership requirements other than an interest in the tenants at 221B Baker Street.

 There are no membership dues.

-Dinner meetings are held quarterly.
+Meetings are held quarterly.
 Meeting dates and information can always be found on this website and in e-mails sent to members.
 To join the e-mail list send a note to Peter Blau.

 There are numerous committees, such as the Committee on Quizzes, the Committee on Victuals and the Committee on Commercials.
 However, these committees never meet and their membership is unknown.